FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 ## Part 2: Git workflow with JGit-Flow:

-Git workflow is based on git-flow, with some modifications, and implemented here with Jgit-flow-jira.
+Git workflow is based on 'git-flow', with some modifications, and implemented here with 'Jgit-flow-jira'.

 This section covers the green and purple steps in the workflow graph ([from part-1](https://fullgc.github.io/manage-development-and-delivery-workflow-with-jgit-flow-and-jenkins-pipeline-part-1)).

-The basic plugin configurations needed for our story are from the 'master' branch, 'develop' branch, and the following:
+The following is the basic plugin configuration needed for our story.
+It gives a name to the Git branches and tags.
+The 'scmCommentPrefix' would be the prefix for the commits performed by 'jGit-flow'('i.e. the Git squash operation')

 ````
 <configuration>